JordanMartinez/purescript-jordans-reference-site/src/Preface.md

 1. Building Tools
 1. Syntax
 1. Hello World
-1. Projects

-The "Design Patterns" section should be read alongside of the "Syntax", "Hello World", and "Projects" folders.
+The "Design Patterns" section should be read alongside of the "Syntax" and "Hello World" folders.

-The "Ecosystem" section is a reference guide.

 Check the issue tracker for any [unresolved issues via the `bug` label](https://github.com/JordanMartinez/purescript-jordans-reference/issues?q=is%3Aissue+is%3Aopen+label%3Abug).